 Healthy skin is a huge factor in keeping your Yorkie’s coat healthy—especially if your dog has allergies.

 Food, cleaning products, and nasty stuff in the environment (Ack!
-Pollen!) are common causes of Yorkies allergies.
+Pollen!) are common causes of Yorkie allergies.
 While you can’t control all of these, there are things you can do to avoid the worst of them.

 Stick with dog-safe cleaning products and keep your pup away from recently cleaned surfaces until they’ve dried.
 That fresh lemon scent might pique your pup’s interest, but it’s probably loaded with stuff their skin doesn’t like.